The views expressed by the host on this program obviously get action.

 And that's why they're losing elections.

-The Democrats have got them convinced that they're losing elections because they aren't able to get enough people that vote Democrat.
+The Democrats have gotten convinced that they're losing elections because they aren't able to get enough people that vote Democrat.

-It's the most so when you say to me we need to have to reach out to libertarians, we just have to get back to what we do best, and that is making the case for all people what it is to be an American.
+So when you say to me, we need to reach out to libertarians, we just have to get back to what we do best, and that is making the case for all people what it is to be an American.

 Pure and simple.